The 20 Best Dysfibrinogenemia Doctors in Japan

 Sapporo, JP

-Shogo Tamura practices in Sapporo, Japan.
+Shogo Tamura practices practicing medicine in Sapporo, Japan.
 Mr. Tamura is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-His top areas of expertise are Dysfibrinogenemia, Blood Clots, Familial Hypofibrinogenemia, and Congenital Afibrinogenemia.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Dysfibrinogenemia, Blood Clots, Familial Hypofibrinogenemia, and Congenital Afibrinogenemia.

 Advanced in Dysfibrinogenemia